List of Bob's Burgers characters: Louise Belcher

-In The Bob's Burgers Movie, she believes that her hat makes her brave and that she got it in order to be able to face preschool.
-However, this turns out to be untrue, as she got it after her first day of preschool and that Linda made it in honor of Bob's mother Lily, who often wore a similar beanie; though Louise's hat had bunny ears added due to Linda having extra fabric.
-Louise is not immune to breaking her tough character persona, however: she called Bob "daddy" until she was eight, felt guilty about almost electrocuting her sister, still believes in Santa Claus, has a disturbing crush on a boy-band member, becomes enamored with puppies, and proclaims at the end of season 4, in the face of death, that she does love her family.
-Since she was a baby, Louise has always liked Bob more than Linda, opting to spend more time with him as she finds him much more interesting; it can generally be assumed that Louise and Bob have a very strong relationship, although she is the most prone amongst her siblings to mock him.
-In "Carpe Museum", Louise accidentally reveals her plan to take over the family restaurant when Bob retires, after renaming it to "Louise's Burgers".
+She believed her hat made her brave and got it in order to be able to face preschool.
+However, this turned out to be untrue, as she got it after her first day of preschool when Linda made it in honor of Bob's mother Lily, who often wore a similar beanie, though Louise's hat had bunny ears added due to Linda having extra fabric.
+Louise is not immune to breaking her tough character persona, however.
+She called Bob "daddy" until she was eight, felt guilty about almost electrocuting her sister, still believes in Santa Claus, has a disturbing crush on a boy band member, becomes enamored with puppies, and proclaims she does love her family, albeit in the face of death.
+Since she was a baby, Louise has always liked Bob more than Linda, opting to spend more time with him as she finds him much more interesting.
+It can be assumed Louise and Bob have a very strong relationship, although she is the most prone amongst her siblings to mock him.
+On one occasion, Louise accidentally revealed her plan to take over the family restaurant when Bob retires, after renaming it "Louise's Burgers".